-This project entails renovations to the building housing the Center for Laboratory Animal Care.
+This project entails renovations to the building housing the Center for Laboratory Animal Care (CLAC).
 The 59,000 square foot facility was built in 1972.
 The focus of the renovation work for the facility will be the replacement of the aged mechanical systems and lab casework.
-The planning study for the Health Center's, Center for Laboratory Animal Care (CLAC), renovations is complete.
+The planning study for the CLAC renovations is complete.
 The schematic design phase of the project is complete and design development is underway.
-The full design is anticipated to be complete in Spring 2012.
+The full design is anticipated to be complete in 2012.
 This project's construction is now deferred until 2015 to allow the UCHC New Construction and Renovation project to proceed.